Before you Start

 Enrolment

-You will receive an email from the enrolment team 4-6 weeks before your course start date, or within a few days of you accepting your unconditional offer if this is later, asking you to complete online enrolment.
-Please do not try to complete Course Registration until you have received this email.
+You will receive an email from the Enrolment Team around 4–6 weeks before your course starts, or within a few days of accepting your unconditional offer if this is later.
+This email will invite you to complete your online enrolment.
+Please wait for this email before starting Course Registration.

-MSc courses start on Monday 19 September 2022 and your first subject is Introductory Maths and Statistics, which is known as the pre-sessional course because it begins two weeks before the rest of your MSc programme.
-The first week of the pre-sessional course will be taught online, and in-person teaching then begins in the week commencing Monday 26 September 2022 once you have arrived on campus.
+MSc courses start on Monday 22nd September 2025 and your first subject is Introductory Maths and Statistics, which is known as the pre-sessional course because it begins two weeks before the rest of your MSc programme.
+The teaching for this course is in-person.

-We are very much looking forward to seeing you in September.
-If you are unable to arrive for in-person teaching starting on 26 September, and need to arrive on campus later (no later than Monday 24 October), you must let us know by completing the MSc Late Arrival Form*.
+If you are unable to arrive for in-person teaching starting on 22nd September, and need to arrive on campus later (no later than Monday 6th October 2025), you must let us know by completing the MSc Late Arrival Form.

 * New students who have already activated their Warwick IT account will need to log in to the University website to access the form; new students who have yet to activate their Warwick IT account can use the password ‘Sargent1965’ to access the form.